TheMrGong/MCLeaksApiClient/README.md

 50 requests in cases of going above the rate limit for a short period of time.
 Implementation uses the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
-Should you exceed the limit there is currently no penalty besides having to wait 1 second before your next requests.
+Should you exceed the limit there is currently no penalty besides having to wait 1 second before your next request.
 If you are exceeding this limit, use the contact below for an increase in your rate limit.

 ## Contact